Shoulder Bursitis

 Shoulder bursitis is often accompanied by other problems such as rotator cuff tears and shoulder impingement syndrome in which case they will also need to be addressed.

-There are lots of other causes of lumps and bumps around the shoulder so if bursitis of the shoulder isn't sounding like your problem, check out the Shoulder Lumps article.
+There are lots of other causes of lumps and bumps around the shoulder so if bursitis of the shoulder isn't sounding like your problem, check out the Shoulder Lumps article or the Lump On Collarbone article.

 If shoulder bursitis doesn't sound quite like your problem, check out the shoulder pain diagnosis section or take a look at our diagnosis charts to find out what's wrong.